Urban and Community Tree Canopy Program

 The program grew out of our Cool Saint Paul effort, which paired tree canopy work with a robust community input and planning process led with Equity Strategies, LLC.

 Funding for this project provided by the Inflation Reduction Act and the USDA Forest Service, Urban and Community Forestry Program.
-This funding only allows work to be completed in areas highlighted within the CEJST map.

 USDA and Great River Greening and are equal opportunity providers and employers.